J-1 Visa Events Jobs

 Check your program category for the home residency requirement

 Some J-1 Trainees are subject to a two-year home residency requirement based on government funding or skills lists.
-Confirm your status with your designated sponsor before accepting an offer, as this affects your ability to change to H-1B or another work visa afterward.
+Confirm your status with your designated sponsor before accepting an offer, as this affects your ability to change to H-1B visa or another work visa afterward.

 Events J-1 Visa: Frequently Asked Questions